Management by Objectives

 What is Management by Objectives (MBO)?

-What are the important steps in MBO?
+What are the Important Steps in MBO?

 The important steps in MBO that should be followed are as mentioned:

 • Explanation of the Objectives by the Strategic level: It is the prime responsibility of the strategic level to define clearly the objectives to its employees so that there remains no confusion.
-Hence the objectives need to be discussed cum communicated before even agreed upon by the employee and the employer.
+Hence the objectives need to be discussed cum communicated before even being agreed upon by the employee and the employer.

 • Know and design Employees’ objectives by the Managers: The managers should know what the objectives of their subordinates are and how to devise the objectives for their subordinates which are as per the organizational requirements.

-• Analysis of the Performed tasks: The analysis of the performed tasks is necessary for two reasons, first to see what is done is as per the SOPs Standard Operating Procedures or not; secondly what outcomes were expected and what those are in real-time.
+• Analysis of the Performed tasks: The analysis of the performed tasks is necessary for two reasons, first to see whether what is done is as per the SOPs Standard Operating Procedures or not; secondly what outcomes were expected and what those are in real-time.

 • Well come Feedback: Feedback should be welcomed from your employees and subordinates, so far as the improvements of people and processes are concerned for improvisation needs.